-ProMIS Neurosciences Inc. (the "Company" or "ProMIS") is applying its patented technology platform to build a portfolio of antibody therapies, therapeutic vaccines, and other antibody-based therapies in neurodegenerative diseases and other misfolded protein diseases, including Alzheimer's disease multiple system atrophy, and amyotrophic lateral sclerosis.
-The Company also plans to investigate additional synucleinopathies, including Parkinson's disease and dementia with Lewy bodies, frontotemporal lobar degeneration, progressive supranuclear palsy, corticobasal degeneration and schizophrenia.
+ProMIS Neurosciences Inc. (the "Company" or "ProMIS") is applying its patented technology platform to build a portfolio of antibody therapies, therapeutic vaccines, and other antibody-based therapies in neurodegenerative diseases and other misfolded protein diseases, including Alzheimer's disease ("AD"), multiple system atrophy ("MSA"), and amyotrophic lateral sclerosis ("ALS").
+The Company also plans to investigate additional synucleinopathies, including Parkinson's disease ("PD") and dementia with Lewy bodies ("DLB"), frontotemporal lobar degeneration ("FTLD"), progressive supranuclear palsy ("PSP"), corticobasal degeneration ("CBD") and schizophrenia.
 These diseases share a common biologic cause - misfolded versions of proteins that otherwise perform a normal function, become toxic and kill neurons, resulting in disease.
 ProMIS' technology platform is an example of the advances in drug discovery enabled by computational power, in silico discovery, and/or artificial intelligence.
 ProMIS believes this platform provides a potential advantage by selectively targeting the toxic misfolded proteins with therapeutics or detecting them with diagnostics.

 The Company was incorporated on January 23, 2004 under the Canada Business Corporations Act and is located at 1920 Yonge Street, Toronto, Ontario.
-The Company's common shares are traded on the Toronto Stock Exchange ("TSX") under the symbol PMN and on the OTCQB Venture Market under the symbol ARFXD.
+The Company's Common Shares are traded on the Toronto Stock Exchange ("TSX") and on the Nasdaq Capital Market ("Nasdaq") under the symbol PMN.
 The Company has a wholly-owned U.S. subsidiary, ProMIS Neurosciences (US) Inc. ("ProMIS USA"), which was incorporated in January 2016 in the State of Delaware.
-As of March 31, 2022, ProMIS USA has had no material activity and has no material financial impact on the Company's unaudited condensed consolidated financial statements.
+As of June 30, 2022, ProMIS USA has had no material activity and has no material financial impact on the Company's unaudited condensed consolidated financial statements.

-The success of the Company is dependent on obtaining the necessary regulatory approvals of its product candidates, marketing its products and achieving profitable operations.
+The success of the Company is dependent on obtaining the necessary regulatory approvals of its product candidates, marketing its products, if approved, and achieving profitable operations.
 The continuation of the research and development activities and the commercialization of its products, if approved, are dependent on the Company's ability to successfully complete these activities and to obtain additional financing through a combination of financing activities and operations.
 It is not possible to predict either the outcome of future research and development or commercialization programs, or the Company's ability to fund these programs.

-COVID-19
+b) COVID-